 Six: You would have only needed ten seconds.

-Family Guy when Meg and Neil are about to be killed by a serial killer, Meg exclaims that she has never even had her first kiss, Neil claims that there is still time.
+Downplayed in Family Guy (ironically the last show you'd ever expect a sex trope to be downplayed in) when Meg and Neil are about to be killed by a serial killer, Meg exclaims that she has never even had her first kiss, Neil claims that there is still time.